Frantz Pierrot: Drogheda United

 He signed for League of Ireland Premier Division club Drogheda United ahead of the 2024 season.
 He made his debut for the club on 16 February 2024 away to Derry City at the Ryan McBride Brandywell Stadium.
 On 12 April 2024, he scored his first goal for the club with an 86th-minute equaliser in a 2–2 draw with Derry City at United Park.
 On 10 November 2024, Pierrot started in the 2024 FAI Cup final as his side defeated Derry City 2–0 at the Aviva Stadium to win the cup for the first time in 19 years.

 Velež Mostar

 On 9 January 2025, Pierrot signed for Premier League of Bosnia and Herzegovina club FK Velež Mostar until the end of their season.
 He made a total of 11 appearances in all competitions during his time with the club, scoring 3 goals.

 Bnei Yehuda

 On 1 June 2025, he signed for Liga Leumit club Bnei Yehuda.
 On 15 October 2025, he scored his penalty in the shootout as his side defeated Kiryat Yam 8–7 on penalties after a 0–0 draw to win the 2025–26 Toto Cup Leumit.

+Galway United

+On 23 February 2026, it was announced that Pierrot had returned to the League of Ireland Premier Division, signing for Galway United.